ArkEcosystemArchive/docs-legacy/docs/security/discovering/public-disclosure.md

 ### Critical: $5,000-$10,000

-Encompasses critical vulnerabilities related to network control and chain integrity.
+The worst of the worst security vulnerabilities related to funds or taking control of the network that need to be addressed and fixed ASAP.

 Examples:
+- Making ARK out of thin air.
+- Spending someone else’s ARK without the need of their private keys
+- Replaying the same transaction multiple times without the need of private keys.
+- Exposing private keys via public methods.

-- Creation of ARK outside of the scheduled forged inflation.
+- Taking control of the entire network.
-- Replay attacks on spent transactions
-- Attacking node consensus and forking the network semi-permanently.
+- Permanently forking the network or a way to permanently destroy the integrity of the ARK blockchain without requiring an active delegate participation.

 ### High: $2,000-$3,000